jesseDijkman1/dating-app-feature/README.md

 I started with a login and register page (which I should't have, because that's not my feature).
 I waisted some time on this, and also on the matching feature.
 I started way too late with the actual chat feature, but managed to get it done.

 I started with the basic HTML.
 Every page (feature) had been tested before I added the styling.
 I started with the core and added a sugar coating of CSS later in the process.

+---

+## How it Works
+When you get on the website you will be limited to the login and register page.
+You need to login, either with a test account, or your own.
+The register and login are not save at all, the login wasn't my main priority.
+To prevent people from using actual passwords I made the default password: `123`.

+There are currently three accounts on the database with which you can test (they all have the same password `123`):
+- `piet@live.nl`
+- `anna@live.nl`
+- `sam@live.nl`